nats-io/java-nats-examples/file-transfer-manual/README.md

 The `Runner.java` class is just a main that can be used to exercise the code.

-- inputs: This array is used to setup which files to use as input for the run.
+- dataFiles: This array is used to setup which files to use as dataFile for the run.
 - generateFiles(): helper function to generate test files.
 Overwrites existing files.
 - setup(): helper function to setup the bucket and stream
 - upload(): helper function to upload files